aranya-project/aranya/docs/tech-docs.md

 The Aranya control plane is the heart of its access governance solution.
 It is where the defined policy is stored and executed to provide the functionality needed to enforce the set of roles, permissions, and requirements it outlines.
 The policy file is fully customizable to allow each organization to explicitly define the authority model that best suits their needs to control access to resources with as much granularity as they may need.

-The policy contains the full set of operations that users can perform in the system and specifies the permission requirements for each.
+The policy contains the full set of operations that devices can perform in the system and specifies the permission requirements for each.
 These operations are denoted by data structures, known to Aranya as "Commands."
 Each command is essentially a piece of data that defines an operation and embeds into it the set of requirements needed to perform it.
 Hence, executing a command will carry out the operation it defines, and storing it will make up the audit log of authority model operations.

 The distributed data is stored as commands in a Directed Acyclic Graph (DAG) which is updated via a policy.
 The policy outlines the different commands, actions, and effects which define the objects, operations, and validity checks for those operations to update the state of the graph.